jessesadler/instructor-training/episodes/05-practice-teaching.md

 **Trainings where trainees are co-located:**

 1. Split into groups of three.
-2. Individually, spend 5 minutes preparing a 90-second introduction to the topic of the lesson episode you chose before the start of the training course.
-You will not be live coding; you can use a whiteboard or other visual aids if available (but this is not required!).
+2. Individually, spend 5 minutes preparing a 90-second introduction to  either the topic of the lesson episode you chose before the start of the training course or a topic on which you might teach.
+You will not be live coding; you can use a whiteboard or other visual aids\
+  if available (but this is not required!).
-3. Get together with your group and have each person introduce their lesson episode to the group, while one person records this (video and audio) using a cell phone or some other handheld device.
+3. Get together with your group and have each person introduce their topic to the group, while one person records this (video and audio) using a cell phone or some other handheld device.
   Keep a strict time limit of 90 seconds per person (one person